vikvang/robbinghood_live/README.md

-# RobbingHood: an ai trivia assistant.
+# RobbingHood: a Perplexity powered trivia assistant.

 Bottom of this readme contains a couple feature suggestions + ways to expand this for anyone coming across this.
 Would also appreciate a github star if you're reading this :)